FACTBOX-Coronavirus cases at the Tokyo Olympics | Sports-Games

 - Japan

-Fourteen contractors and seven members of the Games personnel tested positive for the coronavirus, bringing the total from July 1 to 241, Tokyo 2020 organizers said.
+Fourteen contractors and seven members of the Games personnel tested positive for the coronavirus, Tokyo organizers said.
 JULY 30: Twenty-seven people including three athletes and four volunteer workers tested positive for the virus.

 JULY 29: Pole vaulters Sam Kendricks of the United States and Argentina's German Chiaraviglio have been ruled out of the Olympics after testing positive for COVID-19.
 Twenty-four people tested positive for the virus, Tokyo organizers said.
-They also said two Olympic-related people from overseas with COVID-19 have been hospitalized but neither case is serious.
+They also said two Olympic-related people from overseas with COVID-19 had been hospitalized but neither case was serious.

 JULY 28: Sixteen people, including two members of the media, tested positive for the virus, Tokyo organizers said.
 JULY 27: One athlete and five other Games-related people tested positive for the coronavirus, the organizers said.